xtuml/bridgepoint/doc-bridgepoint/process/Developer Getting Started Guide.md

   - The build will take a while and should finish successfully

-### Instructions specific to Windows 7 or Windows Vista
+### Instructions specific to Windows 7 or Windows Vista required to run some BridgePoint unit tests
   - Exit BridgePoint
     - Configure Windows Vista or 7 for unit test running.
 Skip this step for other OSes.
       - Bring up the Windows Color and Appearance settings